dbk138/cookiecutter-lambda-python/README.md

-# Lambda Cookiecutter in Python 3.6
+# AWS Lambda Cookiecutter in Python 3.6

-This cookiecutter provides a starting point for those wanting to use lambda functions in AWS.
+This cookiecutter provides a starting point for those wanting to build lambda functions in AWS.

 ## Prerequisites